Anti-Wrinkle Treatments

 Also known as: HA filler, Facial filler.

-An injectable gel, usually made from hyaluronic acid, used to restore lost volume and refine contours in areas such as the cheeks, jawline, chin, and lips.
-Fillers are CE-marked medical devices; we use Stylage and Belotero ranges.
+An injectable gel, usually made from hyaluronic acid, used to add volume where it has been lost and to refine contours in areas such as the cheeks, jawline, chin and lips.
+Dermal fillers are regulated as medical devices, and the products used within the clinic must meet the applicable UK regulatory requirements.

 Hyaluronic Acid (HA)